Bangkok·Temple Tours

 Architecture: A Masterpiece Built to Last Forever

-The Grand Palace complex covers 218,000 square metres and contains buildings that span nearly 250 years of construction across multiple reigns.
+The Grand Palace complex covers 218,000 square metres and contains buildings spanning nearly 250 years of construction across multiple reigns.
 What makes the architecture extraordinary is not just its beauty but its deliberate symbolism — every element was chosen to communicate specific meanings about power, faith, and the cosmos.

 The Three-Tiered Roof: Reading the Language of Thai Architecture